youngbryanyu/k-MeansClusteringVisualizer/README.md

 # k-Means Clustering Visualizer
 Visualizer for clustering objects in live video using K-means clustering.
 The different clusters are displayed with randomly initialized colors.
 Automatically determines the number of unique clusters present.
 Only objects close to the target color will be displayed and clustered while everything else will be blacked out (Currently set to detect light skin color objects).
+(SkinFilter.java class)

 ## Getting Started